stevespringer/midi-recorder-player/client/README.md

 Autohotkey doesn't give you a simple build in way to read the standard out of a Run command (AFAIK).

-## Why the shell script to "generate" the python reascript?
+## Why the python script to "generate" the python reascript?

 I needed to pass the midi folder path but python reascript doesn't know what the executing script path is to read the config file.